jacekbwwa/VisualDataJB/README.md

 - Clone the repository
 - Open the folder on IDE
 - Compile project
-- run  the scripts visualDataJB.sql  in MySQL
+- Run  the scripts visualDataJB.sql  in MySQL
 - Execute on IDE

 **Running with self executing jar**

-- run the VisualDataJB-JacekByzdrax15030491.jar file
+- Run the VisualDataJB-JacekByzdrax15030491.jar file

 ### Author